Explore the ceremonial heart of Hillsborough Castle and Gardens

 The 'thrones' in this room are actually Chairs of State, which represent the monarch in absence.
 Officially, only the Governor and his wife were allowed to sit on them.

 Local embroiderers started the Coat of Arms at the end of the Throne Room for George V. However, it took such a long time to make that his son Edward VIII had come to the throne by the time it was ready!

 After Edward’s abdication in December 1936, the Coat of Arms was packed away.
-It was then displayed 17 years later for Her Majesty The Queen.
+It was then displayed 17 years later for Queen Elizabeth II.

 Prince James was the only son of the Catholic King James II of England and VII of Scotland.

 Exiled to Rome with his family after the Glorious revolution of 1688, James was sometimes referred to by supporters as ‘the king over the water’ and nicknamed 'The Old Pretender'.
 He viewed himself as the Jacobite King James III.

 There are two paintings of James in the Throne Room: the earliest is attributed to French portraitist François de Troy and dates from around 1700-1704.

 This portrait was painted while James was in exile in France and shows him gesturing towards a group of ships at sea – thought to be a symbol of his intent to cross the channel and claim the throne.

 The later painting dates from around 1900-27 and is twentieth-century copy after Antonio David.
 It depicts James as the Jacobite 'James III'; he wears the blue sash of the Order of the Garter and the green Order of the Thistle.
 This portrait was purchased by George V in 1927.

 Jean Baptiste Martin was a French artist whose work was popular with French royalty, in particular Louis XIV.